koroliov/x-charts-js/doc/dev.md

 - Work with the tesst/server/main.js file
 - When everything is ready, kill the container, restore the Containerfile, rebuild the image

+**How to modify script in package.json?**
+- modify the package.json file first in an interactive container session.
+- once it works, update the main package.json file and rebuild the image (increase the tag number)